Galaxy Formation & Evolution and Reionization

 I serve as a management committee member representing Malta on the MW-Gaia COST Action.

 In addition to my research in astrophysics, I am also interested in topics of hyperbaric medicine, an interest that stems from my own technical diving with SCUBA and rebreathers.
 In particular, I employ mathematical models and statistical methods in applications to decompression theory and prevalence of decompression illness.
-For this work, I collaborate with the Hyperbaric Unit at Mater Dei hospital (Malta’s acute general teaching hospital).
+For this work, I collaborate with the Hyperbaric Units at Mater Dei hospital (Malta’s acute general teaching hospital) and the Gozo General Hospital.